How To Spring Clean Your Life for a Better Frame of Mind

 This is the power of the clean slate.

-We can feel a sense of accomplishment, as well as NOT have items lingering from the day before when we come in the next day.
+We can feel a sense of accomplishment and not have items lingering from the day before when we come in the next day.

-To walk away from, and into a clean slate each day, is a positive and dramatic shift.
+Walking into a clean slate daily is a positive and dramatic shift.

 Spring Clean Your Life: At School

-While it may seem “old school,” I always suggest to patients that they get a physical planner.
+While it may seem “old school,” I always suggest people get a physical planner.

-At the start of the term, I tell them to go through each syllabus they have, and write in weekly assignments, tests, quizzes, major papers, and projects that are due.
+At the start of the term, I tell them to go through every syllabus.

-This enables the person, at a glance, to see what they have and when.
+This enables the person to see what they have and when.

-This also alerts them to approaching weeks that will be exceptionally busy and with high demands.
+This also alerts them to approaching weeks that will be exceptionally busy.

-If they can foresee that such an intense amount of work is coming, they may even decide to work ahead on something they are able to, so that they are NOT as overwhelmed when these weeks come.
+If they can foresee that such an intense amount of work is coming, they may even decide to work ahead.

 Procrastination can often be a problem for students, especially for those online who must keep themselves on track.